opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              --format=FORMAT
-	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json or table.
+	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json, csv or table.

 	              -h, --help
 	                     show this help message and exit